 You don’t need to fly to Hawaii to try this tasty authentic Hawaiian Spam Musubi.
 With this easy recipe you can make it yourself at home!

-For those of you who have never lived in or visited Hawaii… allow me to enlighten you for a moment.
+For those of you who have never lived in or visited Hawaii, allow me to enlighten you for a moment.
 Spam became increasingly popular in Hawaii after WWII, it was sent to the troops stationed in Hawaii and kind of spread from there.
-It was cheap, it was easy… and it still is.
-It is actually one of the staple food there nowadays.
+It was cheap.
+It was easy to cook.
+And it still is!
+It is actually one of the staple foods there still today.

-I know you are skeptical, I was too… until I tried it.
-Even if you aren’t the biggest fan of SPAM, this is worth a try (I was totally grossed out by SPAM until I lived in Hawaii)!
-I made it for some of my family members last week and they all were pleasantly surprised about how good it was.
+I know you are skeptical, I was too until I tried it.
+Even if you aren’t the biggest fan of SPAM, this is worth a try!
+I made it for some of my family members last week and they all were pleasantly surprised by how good it was.
 Think of it as a Hawaiian hot dog… really, it’s good!
 Don’t knock it til you try it!

-- Some like it dipped in soy sauce, some like it with ketchup... some like it as is.
+Some like it dipped in soy sauce, some like it with ketchup, and some like it as is.
 You will just have to try it all the different ways and decide for yourself which way you like it best.

 If you are making a lot and saving it.
 Wrap individually in some plastic wrap and keep it in the fridge for up to a week.
 When you are ready to eat it, unwrap and place in the microwave for 15-20 seconds.